The Ins and Outs of Window Well Maintenance

 Interior basement window well drains similarly — except that they connect to weeping tile installed along the inside perimeter of the home, in a trench under the basement floor.
 Excess water is directed to a sump pump, a device that discharges it away from the property to a predetermined drainage area.

-And definitely don’t forget the window well cover!
+Don’t forget the window well cover!

 How to clean window wells